 Stage 2 - The hair loss is becoming manifest, the hair is still retaining its overall shape, either the crown or the temples are clearly thinner.

-Stage 3 - At this stage, the hair line clearly moved away from its original position and leaves only baby-fine hairs behind.
-Some thinning on the back of head can also be noticed.
+Stage 3 - At this stage, the hairline clearly moved away from its original position and leaves only baby-fine hairs behind.
+Some thinning on the back of the head can also be noticed.

 Stage 5 – The intensity of hair loss is denser, as area between two spots clearly merges into one balding zone.
 Though, normal hairs sparsely can find in this area.